holmdk/holmdk.github.io/_posts/2020-07-16-DQN_agent_ALE_dopamine.md

-## Visualizing our agent
+## 4. Visualizing our agent
 We ran the experiment for roughly 22 hours on a GTX 1070 GPU.
 As stated earlier, we always want to visualize the results and the "live" performance of our agent.
-We divide this into two sections, which are the visualization of the training optimisation results and live demonstration of its performance.
+We divide this into **two sections**, which are the a) visualization of the training optimisation results and b) live demonstration of its performance.

-### Tensorboard logs
+### a) Tensorboard logs
 Navigate to the tensorboard logs folder, which can be found inside the ```DQN_PATH``` that you defined earlier, and run the following:
 ```bash
 tensorboard --logdir .